rbnpercy/erlang-metrics/README.md

-metrics
+erlang-metrics
 =======

-Just a couple of ways of interacting with
+Just a couple of ways of interacting with Erlang metrics.
+Exometer and folsom.

 Example:
 --------